 - About 2 ounces premium milk chocolate, melted

-- 1. Position a rack in the middle of the oven and preheat the oven to 350°F (175°C).
-Line the bottom and sides of a 9 x 13 x 2-inch baking pan with foil, leaving a 1-inch overhang around the top edge of the pan.
+- 1. Preheat the oven to 350°F (175°C) and position the oven rack in the center position.
+Line the bottom and sides of a 9-by-13-by-2-inch baking pan with foil, leaving a 1-inch overhang around the top edge of the pan.
 Lightly coat the foil with nonstick cooking spray.

 - Make the crust

 - 2. Combine the flour, superfine sugar, cocoa powder, and salt in a medium bowl.
 Using a fork or your hands, work in the butter and egg yolk until the mixture is uniformly moistened but crumbly.
 (There should be no dry spots.)
-Press the dough into an even ¼-inch layer on the bottom of the prepared pan.
+Press the dough into an even 1/4-inch-thick layer in the prepared pan.

 - Make the filling

-- 4. Combine the butter, semisweet chocolate, and unsweetened chocolate in the top of a double boiler set over barely simmering water.
+- 4. Combine the butter, semisweet chocolate, and unsweetened chocolate in the top of a double boiler or a bowl set over but not touching barely simmering water.
 Stir as needed until the chocolate and butter are just melted.
 Remove from heat and gently whisk in the superfine sugar, followed by the eggs, Chambord, and vanilla extract.
 Stir in the flour, mixing just until smooth and shiny.
-(Do not overmix, or the batter may break.)
-Pour the batter on top of the crust and spread into an even layer with a small offset spatula.
+(Do not overmix or the batter may break.)
+Pour the batter on top of the crust and spread it into an even layer with a small offset spatula.